IRus/blog/content/posts/!highlight/gradle-5.0-java-heap-space/index.md

 ![Heap and CPU in Visual VM](./visualvm.png)

-Also, I found an interesting thing, even if I'll disable daemon mode, and you set non default heap amount, gradle will start another JVM with the same name as a regular daemon, but this JVM will stop after build complete.
+Also, I found an interesting thing, even if You'll disable daemon mode, and you set non default heap amount, gradle will start another JVM with the same name as a regular daemon, but this JVM will stop after build complete.

 ![Two processes](./two-processes.png)

-So to speed up build you can use parallel execution:
+_Bonus_: to speed up build you can use parallel execution:

 ```properties
 org.gradle.parallel=true
 ```

-In my case speed up was 33% or 10sec on a local machine.
+In my case speed up was 33% or 10 sec on a local machine.

 ## Conclusion